marklogic/marklogic-geo-data-services/README.md

 TDE templates should be placed in the `src/main/ml-schemas/tde` directory of your project.
 They will be automically installed when you run the `./gradlew mlDeploy` task for your project.

+## Configuring Time Aware Feature Layers

+Time aware feature layers allow users to query specific time periods.
+ArcGIS supports this using a time slider.
+More info on configuring time settings in ArcGIS Online, https://doc.arcgis.com/en/arcgis-online/create-maps/configure-time.htm.
+Time aware layers have additional configuration properties, primarily a start and end date.
+A sample of the layer configuration is included in `src/test/ml-data/feature-services/test/GDeltGKG.json`, layer 6.
+You must have a dateTime property defined in your TDE.
+The layer configuration will reference this property name.

+### Limitations (TODO in another release)
+- This implementation only works for a start date.
+The end date configured in the layer and in your TDE will be ignored.
+- This implementation assumes that all server side dates are in UTC, there are no time zone conversions.
+The time zone and daylight savings indicator configured in your layer will be ignored.
+- The time extent configured in the layer is ignored

 ## Deploy your application
 Once you have added the required configuration to your build file, configured your service descriptors, TDE templates and indexes, use the `./gradlew mlDeploy` task in your project to deploy your application with MarkLogic Geo Data Services.